-The POWs at Cabanatuan had their first glimpse that America was winning the war when they witnessed a dogfight above the camp.
+In 1944, the POWs at Cabanatuan had their first glimpse that America was winning the war when they witnessed a dogfight above the camp.
 The planes were too high to see insignia, but they could tell that the planes were engaging each other.
 One plane, a Japanese fighter, crashed outside the camp as the POWs cheered.
 Another plane, an American, followed the first plane down.
 Upon seeing the stars on the wings of the plane, the POWs cheered.

 A short time later, they heard explosions to the southwest of the camp.
 They knew that Clark Field and Manila were being bombed.
 They now knew that liberation was a possibility.
 A couple of days later, the Japanese transferred two groups of 250 POWs from Cabanatuan and took them to Manila.
 This was done to prevent these men from being liberated.